draperlaboratory/cbat_tools/wp/scripts/README.md

 ### Run WP on all subroutines between two binaries

 This runs WP to compare all subroutines between two binaries.
+Compares all subs with default settings that compare post callee-saved register values.
-  1. Compare all subs with default settings that compare post callee-saved register values.
+  1. Does not unroll loops.
-  2. Compare all subs with rewrite-addresses on.
+  2. Rewrites addresses of global variables in the modified binary to their addresses in the original binary.
-  3. Compare all subs with rewrite-addresses and check-invalid-derefs on.
+  3. If the address of a memory read is at a valid location in the original binary, checks if that same address is at a valid location in the modified binary.

 It prints out the number of SATs, UNSATs, and UNKNOWNs (timeouts), and stores the results of each subroutine in the output directory.